vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws.md

 Tanzu Kubernetes Grid on AWS  offers high-performance potential, convenience, and addresses the challenges of creating, testing, and updating cloud based Kubernetes platforms in a consolidated production environment.
 This validated approach will result in a production quality installation with all the application services needed to serve combined or uniquely separated workload types via a combined infrastructure solution.

-This plan meets many Day 0 needs for quickly aligning product capabilities to full stack infrastructure, including networking, configuring your firewall, load balancing, workload compute alignment and other capabilities.
-Observability is quickly established and easily consumed with Wavefront.
+This plan meets many Day 0 needs for aligning product capabilities, such as configuring firewall rules, networking, load balancing, and workload compute, to the full stack infrastructure.

 ## Deployment Instructions
 For instructions on how to deploy this reference design, see [Deploy Tanzu for Kubernetes Operations on AWS](../deployment-guides/tko-aws.md).